moffatpartnership/homeNations/README.md

-## World Distribution
+## Four Nations (or Home Nations)

 #### HTML
 The index.html file contains the normal includes for the CSS and Javascript files.
 In the following

 ```
 <div class="block">
-    <div id="canvasWorldDistribution" data-haplogroup-id="51471f79e4b0372285470f83" ></div>
+        <div id="canvasFourNations" data-haplogroup-id="51362d8ee4b00156c32fb964" ></div>
 </div>
 ```

-The Canvas used for the map and data will be created by the javascript as a child of the div element with the id canvasWorldDistribution.
+The Canvas used for the map and data will be created by the javascript as a child of the div element with the id canvasFourNations.
 There is a test Haplogroup id within the attribute data-haplogroup-id you would replace this with the Haplogroup id for the result.

 ###### Script tags